erikknorren/nuxt3-starter/README.md

 }
 ```

-change package.json `scripts` object to the following by adding a `lint` script command:
+change package.json `"scripts"` object to the following by adding a `lint` script command:

 ```jsx
 "scripts": {